 If no one is prepared to arrange the funeral we will take responsibility for making the arrangements.
 This includes:

 - instructing a funeral director to collect the body

 - providing a coffin

-In either case a time will be allocated within the crematorium chapel for family and friends to pay their respects.
+Whether a burial or cremation, time will be allowed for family and friends to pay their respects.

-If a family member wishes to keep the remains then they must be collected from the crematorium.
+Where the council has a request from a family member or anyone who can evidence a relationship then the ashes will be released into their care.
+Ashes must be collected from the crematorium.
 It is not possible to arrange for remains to be couriered without full payment in advance.